Correspondence between factorability and normalisation in monoids: Correspondence between factorability structures and quadratic normalisations

 Since $M$ is a left-cancellative monoid containing no nontrivial invertible element, we conclude that $\left(sf\right)'=\left(sf'\right)'$.
-Then $\overline{sf}=\overline{sf'}\cdot\overline{f}$ follows from the left cancellation property. \end{proof} We want to find out whether the condition (\ref{eq:stable_212_on_S^3}) implies the assumption (\ref{eq:the_stronger_conditions}) in general (i.e. without all the additional requirements of the previous lemma) or the latter is strictly stronger than the former.
-We start by considering length-two words. \begin{lem} Let $\left(M,S,\eta\right)$ be a factorable monoid such that the condition (\ref{eq:stable_212_on_S^3}) holds.
-Then the assumption (\ref{eq:the_stronger_conditions}) is valid for $\left|f\right|=2$. \end{lem}
+Then $\overline{sf}=\overline{sf'}\cdot\overline{f}$ follows from the left cancellation property. \end{proof} We want to find out whether Condition~(\ref{eq:stable_212_on_S^3}) implies Assumption~(\ref{eq:the_stronger_conditions}) in general, i.e.\ without all the additional requirements of the previous lemma, or is the latter strictly stronger than the former.
+Let us begin by considering length-two words. \begin{lem} Let $\left(M,S,\eta\right)$ be a factorable monoid.
+If Condition~(\ref{eq:stable_212_on_S^3}) is satisfied for each $S_{+}$-word $\left(r,s,t\right)$ such that $\varphi_{212}\left(r,s,t\right)$ contains $1$, then Assumption~(\ref{eq:the_stronger_conditions}) is valid for all $s$ in $S_{+}$ and length-two $f$ in $M$. \end{lem}

-\begin{proof} The idea is to equate two different expressions of the normal form of $sf$, in order to obtain (\ref{eq:the_stronger_conditions}).
-Fix arbitrary $s\in S_{+}$ and $f\in M$ such that $\left|f\right|=2$.
+\begin{proof} The idea is to equate two different expressions of the normal form of $sf$.
+Fix arbitrary $s$ in $S_{+}$ and a length-two element $f$ of $M$.

 First compute the $\eta$-normal form of $sf$, by definition: